Parkinson's

 • Deep brain stimulation.
 It is considered a standard treatment option for some people with Parkinson's whose symptoms no longer respond to Parkinson's medications.
 Research continues to refine the optimal site within the brain to implant the deep brain stimulation electrode to help more people with the disease regain function.
 Researchers continue to study this intervention and develop ways to improve it.

-The prevalence of Parkinson's disease ranges from 35.8 cases per 100,000 to 12,500 cases per 100,000, with annual incidence ranging from 1.5 per 100,000 to 346 per 100,000 in different countries, where the disease represents a priority health problem in the adult population.
+The prevalence of Parkinson's disease ranges from 35.8 cases per 100,000 to 12,500 cases per 100,000, with an annual incidence fluctuating between 1.5 per 100,000 and 346 per 100,000 in different countries, where this disease represents a priority health problem in the adult population.
 A meta-analysis of data collected worldwide indicates an increase in prevalence, in parallel with age, of 41 per 100,000 between 40 and 49 years, 107 per 100,000 between 50 and 59 years, 175 per 100,000 between 55 and 64 years, 412 per 100,000 between 65 and 74 years, 1,087 per 100,000 between 70 and 79 years, and more than 1,900 per 100,000 above 80 years.

 Parkinson's disease has curious geographical characteristics, with a prevalence of 1,601 cases per 100,000 in North America, Europe and Australia, and 646 cases per 100,000 in Asia.
-The average prevalence above the age of 65 years is 1,600 cases per 100,000; and the peak prevalence is observed above the age of 90 years, with a maximum peak of 4,633 cases per 100,000.
+The average prevalence above the age of 65 years is 1,600 cases per 100,000; and the maximum peak prevalence is observed above the age of 90 years, with a maximum peak of 4,633 cases per 100,000.

 If you have any queries related to Parkinson's disease

-or you need more information call us on (+34) 981 780 505.
+or you need more information call us at (+34) 981 780 505.

 Leave us your contact information and we will contact you.